alphagov/paste-html-to-govspeak/README.md

 ## Installation

-Add the compiled `/dist/paste-html-to-markdown.js` to your application assets.
+Download [paste-html-to-markdown.js][dist-file] and add it to your application assets.

 An npm installation will be available at a future point.